digitalyoshixi/zettelkasten/content/Existing Sold Organs.md

 - [[Semen]]
 - [[Human Egg]]
 - [[Surrogate]]
-This is because there is little risk about disproportionate representation by those underprivilidged
+This is because there is little risk about disproportionate representation by those underprivileged